SeanaldSeanson/flask-blog/README.md

 blog_helpers.py includes helper functions for common operations including querying and modifying the 'blog.db' sqlite3 database, reading and writing text files, and generating or modifying page content.

-chess_helpers.py includes helper functions for the (not currently working) multiplayer chess feature of the site.
+chess_helpers.py includes helper functions for the (not currently fully working) multiplayer chess feature of the site.

 ## Pages
 Most pages use the 'fill_page' function from blog_helpers.py to prepend the content of bar.html, which defines a navigation bar to shown at the top of each page.